 One of the founding fathers of Afrobeat, Orlando Julius changed the musical landscape in Lagos with his ‘Super Afro Soul’ 10” in 1966 fusing highlife, R’n’B, calypso and jazz.
 Later, during the ‘80s, he co-composed ‘Going Back To My Roots’ for Lamont Dozier.
-Signing to Strut in 2014, OJ collaborated with The Heliocentrics for the future Afrobeat opus, ‘Jaiyede Afro’.
+Orlandi Julius collaborated with The Heliocentrics for the future Afrobeat opus, ‘Jaiyede Afro’ for Strut in 2014.

 Strut are proud to announce the ﬁrst ever internationally released new studio album by one of the all-time legends of Nigerian music, Orlando Julius, in a mouth-watering new collaboration with London super-group The Heliocentrics.